Fix: Kubernetes ImagePullBackOff - Failed to Pull Image

 - name: my-registry-credsStep 3: Verify the secret exists in the correct namespace:

 kubectl get secret my-registry-creds -n my-namespaceCommon Mistake: The secret must be in the same namespace as the pod.
 If your pod is in production but the secret is in default, the pull will fail with the same authentication error.
-Secrets are namespace-scoped — they do not span across namespaces.
+Secrets are namespace-scoped, so they do not span across namespaces.

 If you want every pod in a namespace to use the same registry credentials without adding imagePullSecrets to every spec, attach the secret to the namespace’s default service account: